Perhaps I should have named this post, ‘Oh, so, JULIE’S Cooking?’

 However, “Oh, so Julie’s Cooking?” was a standard reply from various people that we won’t discuss here.
-I was seen as something of a simpleton by these people.
 So, to find out that I would be cooking their meal was something of a reason to them to be alarmed. 🙂

 However, whenever you underestimate Dolly, you do so at your peril!

 When we moved from Hawaii to Fort Meade, Maryland in August, 1999, it was a good two months before our household goods arrived.
 But when they did it was my job to get us all organized.
 The kids were in school, Gordon was working, so it was up to me.
 One of the first rooms you organize is the kitchen.

 I would drop the kids off at school and then come home to unpack everything.
 I bought some nice shelf paper for the kitchen shelves, I cut it, adhered it, and then I proceeded to unpack all those boxes with our kitchenware in them.
 While the dishwasher was washing some, I was hand washing a lot of others.
 It took me 3 days to get that kitchen in order.
 I think the only thing Gordon contributed to that kitchen was to hang the pot rack onto the ceiling.

 So, after me spending 3 whole days organizing that kitchen, laying shelf paper, hand washing or electric dish washing all those dishes, cups, glasses, pots, pans, cutlery……placing everything unto those shelves, or into those drawers, cabinets… Not to mention all the food I had to buy to stock up that kitchen.
 When you move from overseas you have to start a kitchen supply all over again as you can’t take many foods with you, just some dry goods, mainly spices.
 So, after all that work Gordon had the audacity to walk into the kitchen once I had completed it and looked all around with pride and said……